Considering schools in the southwest? Here is our guide to the best colleges in the southwest and what to expect.

 Forgoing the traditional two-semester year, the Block Plan allows for one class at a time.
 Students will take a single course per "block" period.
 A block is three-and-half weeks long.
 One block is equivalent to one semester at another college.
 Students complete four blocks per semester, totaling eight blocks per year.

 The Block Plan typically schedules classes from 9 am to noon, Monday through Friday.
-This class structure is no wonder why Colorado College received almost 11,000 applications for 2025.
-The admission rate for this class was 14.3%, making it slightly higher than usual.
+This class structure is no wonder why Colorado College received over 11,000 applications for the class of 2026.
+The admission rate for this class was 11.6%, making it slightly higher than usual.

 One of the largest schools on our list is the University of Texas at Austin.
-It boasts a student population of 52,000, where 40,916 are undergraduate students.
+It boasts a student population of over 51,000, where over 40,000 are undergraduate students.

 Established in 1883, the University of Texas at Austin was established to be "a university of the first class."
 The university has grown from its first class of 221 students.
 The University of Texas at Austin now accommodates its student population with 18 colleges, ranging across 156 undergraduate programs.